Through the Blue

 So what do you need to plan for as you ready your travel arsenal?
 Teetering between too little and too much (less, is generally best.
 Yet keeping in mind that you want to relax, not rough it out), we list the gear and other baby bits that will save you from many a headache on a holiday in Greece.

-We’ve also included Greek brands we love for diapers, toiletries, and other daily essentials so you can pack light, support local, and travel confidently.
+We’ve also included Greek brands we love for diapers, plastic-free baby wipes, toiletries, and other essentials so you can pack light, support local, and travel confidently.

 Travel Stroller - Babyzen Yoyo

-The YOYO Babyzen is design genius.
-The original travel stroller that’s still one of the best-in-class (the all new Bugaboo Butterfly is probably its closest rival, but has no newborn insert), it’s ultra-compact and steers remarkably well.
-What we use even two kids later when we’re not meandering through bumpy cobblestone streets of Greek villages (switch to a carrier), or the rickety pavements of downtown Athens, it’s a staple that leaves lots of room for luggage in the car boot.
+There’s going to be lots of meandering through bumpy cobblestone streets (of Greek villages), or rickety pavements in town centers, but whe YOYO Babyzen steers remarkably well, or can be slung over your shoulder if the situation requires.
+The original travel stroller that’s still one of the best-in-class (the all new Bugaboo Butterfly is probably its closest rival, but has no newborn insert), it’s ultra-compact and leaves lots of room for luggage in the car boot.

 Child Carrier